 Designing smart, standardized submission forms for EuPathDB

 The Eukaryotic Pathogen Database (EuPathDB; http://eupathdb.org) project integrates genomic and functional genomics data from over 30 different protozoan parasite species.
 Protozoan parasites are a major cause of global human and veterinary infectious diseases, such as malaria, toxoplasmosis, cryptosporidiosis, Chagas disease, sleeping sickness and leishmaniasis.
 EuPathDB also aims to integrate data on specific isolates of parasites, their genotypes, and effects of genetic manipulation on the phenotype.
-However, currently available data on parasite isolates and genetic manipulation is highly heterogeneous and therefore hard to query and represent without community-accepted standards.
-EuPathDB is an NIAID Bioinformatics Resource Center (BRC) and has developed standards for this purpose with other BRCs and NIAID Genome Sequencing Centers for Infectious Disease [29].
+However, currently available data on parasite isolates and genetic manipulation is highly heterogeneous and therefore would be hard to query and represent without community-accepted standards.
+EuPathDB is a National Institute of Allergy and Infectious Diseases (NIAID) Bioinformatics Resource Center (BRC) and has developed standards for this purpose with other BRCs and NIAID Genome Sequencing Centers for Infectious Disease [29].
 OBI was used as the semantic basis for these standards to facilitate their creation and mapping to related standards such as the Genome Standards Consortium and to required fields for NCBIs BioSample/BioProjects checklists.
+The use of OBI as both a standard and common semantic reference also illustrates its broader impact.

 To better standardize data as it is being captured, the EuPathDB team and user communities decided to develop submission forms.
 OBI was chosen as the basis for these forms because it provides a framework for modeling the generation of the desired data through its use of planned processes in which external ontologies can easily be referenced.
-In OBI, describing the genotype of an isolate is done by referring to the process of specimen collection that resulted in the physical isolate, followed by the sequencing experiment performed on the isolate, which then resulted in information about its genotype.
-We consulted with investigators performing these processes and established what was needed in the form.
+In OBI, we describe the genotype of an isolate by first referring to the process of specimen collection that resulted in the physical isolate, followed by the sequencing experiment that was performed on the isolate, which provided the genotype information.We consulted with investigators performing these processes and established what was needed in the form.
 The result was a form that captures details about the process of creating an isolate specimen (where, when, and from what it was collected) and performing a sequencing assay (to obtain isolate sequence data).
-In this example, the terminology used for describing each instance of an isolate specimen is drawn mainly from other ontologies (e.g., GAZ, PATO).
+In this example, the terminology used for describing each instance of an isolate specimen is drawn mainly from other ontologies (e.g., Gazetteer (GAZ), PATO).
 OBI is used for categories of terms needed (e.g., sequence data) and for relating the information collected on the form for loading into a database and subsequent data mining.
 This approach has been used to create a form for collecting common data from the International Centers of Excellence for Malaria Research [30].

-The same approach is being used for the more complex task of capturing phenotype information resulting experiments in which parasites are genetically modified.
+The same approach is used for the more complex task of capturing phenotype information obtained by genetically modifying parasites.
 Insights into the function, location, and biological processes for parasite proteins of interest are found through genetic modification such as knocking out genes encoding the protein or tagging it with a fluorescent marker (Fig 4).
 Also of interest is the effect of these modifications on the viability, infectivity, and proliferative ability of the parasite.
 The key planned processes used to model this case are genetic transformation and assay (both drawn from OBI).
 In addition to using OBI terms to relate collected information for EuPathDB databases, they will also be used to populate the choices that users are presented with on a web-based form.